What is WCG (wide color gamut) & color volume in a TV?

 What is the significance of color volume?

-In a scene, there are many colors present at different brightness levels.
-A TV with a large color volume can display each color at the specified brightness level to bring out even minute details.
+A TV with a large color volume can display each color of the scene at the specified brightness level to bring out even minute details.

 This, in turn brings out the true essence of HDR and the true intention of the content creator.